bukson/steampy/README.md

 In some tests you also have to obtain `transaction_id`.
 You can do it by `SteamClient.get_trade_offers` or by logging manually into steam account in browser and get it from url

+In some tests you also have to obtain partner steam id.
+You can do it by by logging manually into steam account in browser and get it from url

 License
 =======